hav4ik/hav4ik.github.io/articles/_drafts/2023-08-01-learning-to-rank.md

 In this blog post, I'll walk you through the basic body of literature of [Learning to Rank (LTR)][ltr] algorithms, starting from the core metrics and supervised methods to the more recent paradigm of learning from user behavior.
 The list of papers that I'm going to cover is based on my learning notes and by no means exhaustive, but I hope it will give you a good starting point to dive deeper into the field.

-I'm by no means an expert in this field (literally all my team mates are more knowledgeable than me), so this post likely contains inaccuracies.
+I'm far from an expert in this field (literally all my team members are more knowledgeable than me), so this post likely contains inaccuracies.
 If you spotted any mistakes in this post or if I'm completely wrong somewhere, please let me know.

 ***Disclaimer:** all information in this blog post is taken from published research papers or publically available online articles.
 No [NDA][nda]s were violated.
 Only general knowledge is presented.
 You won't find any details specific to the inner working of [Bing]